AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/identity-dev/dev-guide-preconfigured-roles.md

 # Roles

-OCS includes the following preconfigured roles:
+Aveva&trade; Data Hub includes the following preconfigured roles:

 - Tenant Member - Assigned to every user and client credential client.
 Users and clients issued with this role can generally access information pertaining to themselves.